 - Cow's milk

-- Tree nuts (such as almonds, pecans, walnuts)
+- Tree nuts (such as almonds, pecans, and walnuts)

 - Shrimp and other shellfish

 Food preservatives can also trigger allergic and asthmatic reactions.
-Additives, such as sodium bisulfite, potassium bisulfite, sodium metabisulfite, potassium metabisulfite, and sodium sulfite, are commonly used in food processing or preparation and may be found in foods such as:
+Additives, such as sodium bisulfite, potassium bisulfite, sodium metabisulfite, potassium metabisulfite, and sodium sulfite, are often used in food processing or preparation and may be found in foods such as:

 - Dried fruits or vegetables